ThH00/ThH00.github.io/notes/tensor-algebra.md

 ## The Tensor Product

 A tensor is a linear transformation that maps a vector into another vector.
+Tensors are invariant is that they are independent of the chosen basis

 We define the tensor product operation $\otimes$, also know as the bun product after its resemblence to [the hot cross bun](https://en.wikipedia.org/wiki/Hot_cross_bun), such that for the vectors ${\bf a}$, ${\bf b}$, and ${\bf u}$,
 $$